 It takes support from friends and family members, as well as professionals, to help you get back on your feet.
 If you and your spouse are attempting to make one final effort to save your marriage, you have two options: see a divorce coach or a therapist.
 Choosing between the two might seem complicated, but understanding the differences between them can help enlighten you to make the right choice.

+A divorce coach can be an exceptional option if you are looking to achieve actual tangible results.
 Consulting a divorce coach is one of the options available if you are in the process of divorcing your partner.
-Not only is there a lot of paperwork (try Easy Divorce Papers to find and download divorce paper without the need for a lawyer) involved during a divorce, but it is also an emotional rollercoaster.
+Not only is there a lot of paperwork involved during a divorce, but it is also an emotional rollercoaster.

 So, it can be difficult to manage your emotions on top of all the other things you need to take care of such as your kids, your house, your personal stuff, etc.